Effect annotation¶

 Limitations¶

-The splice classifier is position-based — it fires on the canonical window (last 3 exonic, first 3-6 intronic, donor/acceptor) and nothing else.
-Sequence-based signals are not flagged: exonic splicing enhancer/silencer disruption mid-exon (~6-10nt SR-protein motifs), branch points (~20-50nt upstream of the acceptor), deep intronic cryptic sites.
+Sequence-based splice signals are not flagged: exonic splicing enhancer/silencer disruption mid-exon (~6-10nt SR-protein motifs), branch points (~20-50nt upstream of the acceptor), deep intronic cryptic sites.
 Detecting these needs ML predictors (SpliceAI, Pangolin, MMSplice, SpliceTransformer) or direct RNA evidence; tracked in #297.

 Annotator selection¶